guxm2021/ALT_SpeechBrain/README.md

 ```

 ### DALI Dataset
 [DALI dataset](https://arxiv.org/pdf/1906.10606.pdf) is the largest singing dataset for automatic lyric transcription.
 We follow the github website https://github.com/gabolsgabs/DALI to download the data and annotations.
 We use [Demucs v3](https://github.com/facebookresearch/demucs) (mdx_extra model) to perform source separation before training and evaluation on DALI dataset.
-We organize the data into the following structure:
+We organize the data into the following structure. `/path/to/DALI_v2` is the folder for train split and valid split of DALI dataset while `path/to/DALI_Test` is the folder for test split of DALI dataset.
 ```
-/path/to/DALI
+/path/to/DALI_v2
+├── data
+    ├── utterance1.wav
+    ├── utterance2.wav
+    ├── ...
+├── meta_data.json
+/path/to/DALI_Test
 ├── data
     ├── utterance1.wav
     ├── utterance2.wav